this is an archived blog post from Green Alder Coaching

 Individual differences between people matter, and are one of the biggest predictors of success with a client.
-The client brings all sorts of unique personal, environmental and social characteristics into the mix.
-In research, the client factors which consistently predict outcome are based on the severity and chronicity of the problem, complexity of symptoms, motivation, acceptance of personal responsibility for change, and coping styles.
-Us humans, are an eclectic bunch…
+The client brings all sorts of unique personal, environmental, and social characteristics into the mix.
+In research, the client factors which consistently predict outcomes are based on the severity and chronicity of the problem, complexity of symptoms, motivation, acceptance of personal responsibility for change, and coping styles.
+We humans are an eclectic bunch…

 Ingredient 2 – Relationship Factors 30%

 Research demonstrates that there is something about coaching and therapy that allows a client to go beyond what they can accomplish on their own.
-Phewy – thank goodness for that 🙂
+Phew – thank goodness for that 🙂

 So, ‘Beware Emotional Territory Proceed With Caution‘ …;)

-Therefore, we need to focus goals and topics that are important to the client and in a way that makes sense to the client.
-Self awareness is key here, so that we may question our own motives and whether we are steering the client to our own agenda.
+Therefore, we need to focus on goals and topics that are important to the client and in a way that makes sense to the client.
+Self-awareness is key here, so that we may question our own motives and whether we are steering the client to our own agenda.
 It is all about the client.
 We are fully present to their needs and wants.

 Ingredient 3 – Hope 15%

-Most significant improvements in outcome are made within 3-4 weeks of a therapeutic encounter, and much is discussed about the effect of Placebo (persons belief in a treatment brings about improvement)… Placebo has had a bad press in the past, but it has an amazingly powerful effect when harnessed.
-I was often grateful for its influence within the patient:physiotherapist relationship.
+Most significant improvements in outcome are made within 3-4 weeks of a therapeutic encounter, and much is discussed about the effect of a Placebo (a person's belief in treatment brings about improvement)… Placebo has had bad press in the past, but it has an amazingly powerful effect when harnessed.
+I was often grateful for its influence on the patient: physiotherapist relationship.

 Ingredient 4 – Tools & techniques 15%

 At last the techniques and tools we use get a mention, but not as we know it.
 There have been numerous turf wars over the years as to which technique /model/approach/ tool has more effectiveness than another (this applies to many helping professionals).
 There is a plethora of evidence to support many of them in various measures.
 But, what of it?
 Who’s telling the truth or has the best evidence?
-The influence of research and meta-analysis, has enabled cross comparisons amongst an abundance of papers.
+The influence of research and meta-analysis has enabled cross-comparisons among an abundance of papers.

-So, what an interesting article, and it gives me a huge confidence boost that my relationship skills are more important than my tools in my toolbag – which is reassuring for a consciously incompetent learner of coaching.
+So, what an interesting article and it gives me a huge confidence boost that my relationship skills are more important than the tools in my toolbag – which is reassuring for a consciously incompetent learner of coaching.
 CLUNKY is the new black for me at the moment.